 An Amazon Prime (opens in new tab) account will set you back $12.99 monthly, or $9.92 if you pay an annual fee.

-Amazon looks even better for students.
-With an annual subscription, you get access to Amazon Prime Video and its cache of over 18,000 movies, plus TV, unlimited music and more, which works out at $4.92 per month – and that’s after the mega 6 months free trial!
-But Hulu have gone after the student vote too, announcing that those over 18 in full time education can get ad-supported Hulu for the wowzers price of only $1.99 a month!
+There’s even more incentive to join Amazon Prime if you’re a student.
+With an annual subscription, they get access to Amazon Prime Video and its cache of over 13,000 movies and TV series, unlimited music and more, which works out at $4.92 per month – and that’s after getting a mega 6 months free!
+However, Hulu are trying to woo the student population too, and those over 18 in full time education can get ad-supported Hulu for the ridiculously low price of $1.99 a month.

 As for live TV offerings?
-Amazon Channels offer a good selection that can be individually added to your account, but you need to be an Amazon Prime member to do so.
-Channels cost anywhere between $0.99 per month (The List) and $28.99 (NBA League Pass), with the average being around $7.
-If you’re looking to replicate the sheer breadth of cable and not break the bank, however, Hulu + Live TV might be your best bet.
+Amazon Channels provide an a la carte selection that can be individually added to your account.
+Channels include Epix, Showtime and Starz, and cost anywhere between $0.99 per month (The List) and $28.99 (NBA League Pass), with the average being around $7.
+If you’re looking to replicate the sheer breadth of cable and not break the bank, however, Hulu with Live TV might be your best bet.(opens in new tab)

 How do Hulu prices compare to Disney Plus?

-Whereas Hulu has a broader scope and more adult content, Disney Plus is aimed squarely at families, with no content exceeding a PG-13 rating – unless you’re an international subscriber, where the Star on Disney Plus hub provides access to TV MA and R Rated titles.
-It’s a few dollars more expensive than Hulu’s basic plan though, so if you’re not a fan of Marvel, Star Wars, or animated features, you might find its appeal limited.
+Hulu has a broader scope and more adult content, while Disney Plus is aimed squarely at families, with no content exceeding a PG-13 rating - unless you’re an international subscriber, in which case the Star on Disney Plus hub provides access to TV MA and R Rated titles.
+It’s a touch more expensive than Hulu’s basic plan, so if you’re not a fan of Marvel, Star Wars, or animated features, US viewers might find its appeal limited.

 How do Hulu deals compare to HBO Max?